JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/CRM/graph-salesforce.md

 *   Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.

-4. Click **Create Configuration** once all values are provided.
-Once the relevant form information has been filled out, submitting the form will redirect the user to Salesforce to authorize the requested scopes.
+4. Click **Create Configuration** after you have provided all the values.
+When you have entered the relevant form information, submitting the form redirects you to Salesforce to authorize the requested scopes.
 Click "Begin Authorization" to be redirected to Salesforce.
-From there log in     with your Salesforce developer account username and password.
+From there, log in with your Salesforce developer account username and password.

-6. You may be directed back to Jupiter One to log in again.
-After logging in you should be at the Salesforce Integration page again and your integration     can now be run.
+6. You may be directed back to JupiterOne to sign in again.
+After signing in you are at the Salesforce Integration page again and your integration can now run.

 # How to Uninstall